Status Between 3ANC True Wireless Headphones Review

 -1.13 dB

 Using the Status Signature EQ preset, the Status Between 3ANC have an excited sound profile that delivers extra thump, punch, and boom in the bass.
-Vocals and instruments aren't drowned out in mixes; they're bright and sparkly, thanks to extra treble.
-If you prefer a different sound, their companion app offers a graphic EQ and presets to help you adjust their sound.
+However, thanks to some extra treble, vocals and instruments are bright and sparkly, so their sound is suitable for bass-heavy music like EDM and hip-hop, as well as genres like rock and pop.
+If you prefer a different sound, their companion app offers a graphic EQ and presets.

-We noticed a difference in frequency response when using the Status Signature EQ preset, depending on if the ANC is on versus off.
-When off, the buds deliver a lot more bass than when on.
+We noticed a difference in frequency response when using the Status Signature EQ preset depending on whether the ANC is on versus off.
+When the feature is off, the buds deliver a lot more bass than when on.
 However, the extra boom and warmth also muddies vocals and instruments.
 You can see a comparison between both settings here.
 You can also see a comparison of all the EQ presets with ANC on versus off here.

 7.9